Shmily3553/Coursera_Deep-Learning-Specialization/Improving-Deep-Neural-Networks/week 1 quiz.md

 **5. What is weight decay?**

-A regularization technique (such as L2 regularization) that results in gradient descent shrinking the weights on every iteration.
+A regularization technique (such as L2 regularization) that results in gradient descent shrinking the weights on every iteration

 **6. What happens when you increase the regularization hyperparameter lambda?**